Upham's Corner Arts and Innovation District

 Working Advisory Group

-The Working Advisory Group is a City-appointed advisory group for this process that includes:
+The Working Advisory Group is a City-appointed advisory group.
+It includes:

-These members have been meeting regularly throughout the process.
-They're helping shape the content of public meetings and they review community feedback.
+These members have been meeting regularly.
+They help shape the content of public meetings and review community feedback.
 Several members of the group participated in previous planning initiatives.
 Those members offer continuity to the process, connecting planning with implementation.